Rules of the DiscoverEU contest

 - For selected applicants outside the above-mentioned outermost regions who have to travel by plane to mainland Europe.
 Once on the European mainland, the basic rule applies;

-- In some specific situations to be assessed on a case-by-case basis (e.g. selected applicants choosing the flexible option and traveling from/to the Baltic States, or for selected applicants residing in Ireland and other islands part of the EU) an extra journey by train/ferry/bus, might be covered.
+- In some specific situations to be assessed on a case-by-case basis (e.g. for selected applicants residing in other islands part of the EU) an extra journey by train/ferry/coach, might be covered.

-- For selected applicants with reduced mobility and/or special needs: costs of special assistance (accompanying person, dog for visually impaired selected applicants etc.) might be covered, based on the appropriate documents for justifying their special needs, as required under the national law of the residence Member State.
+- For selected applicants with reduced mobility and/or special needs: costs of special assistance (accompanying person, dog for visually impaired selected applicants etc.) might be covered, based on the appropriate documents for justifying their special needs, as required under the national law of the residence country.

 12. Withdrawal and cancellation of the trip by the selected participant

-Each travel ticket will be nominative and cannot be transferred to another person under any circumstance.
-The name on the travel ticket cannot be changed.
+Each travel pass will be nominative and cannot be transferred to another person under any circumstance.
+The name on the travel pass cannot be changed.

-If a selected participant declines for whatever reasons before the external contractor designated by the European Commission has booked the travel ticket, his/her place will be given to someone else from the reserve list in descending order of the selection.
-Selected applicants are invited to inform the contractor before any ticket is booked.
+If a selected participant declines for whatever reasons before the external contractor designated by the European Commission has booked the travel pass, his/her place will be given to someone else from the reserve list in descending order of the selection.
+Selected applicants are invited to inform the contractor before anything is booked.

 It is accepted that some members of a group eventually decide to travel on an individual basis and this will not affect the whole group.